 But Kate also draws from his history in San Francisco’s synth-punk and techno scenes, emerging to create stripped-down, static experiments in synthesis.

-Marc Kate is half of the synth doom duo My Heart, an Inverted Flame with Andee Connors, half of the experimental ambient project Driftloss with Colin Marston, and leads the electronic post-punk band Never Knows and has released solo material on labels Computer Tapes, Jacktone, Loöq, HNYTRX, Trip Show and Treehouse Muzique, and his own imprints Untitled & After and Failing Forms.
+Marc Kate is half of the synth doom duo My Heart, an Inverted Flame with Andee Connors, half of the experimental ambient project Driftloss with Colin Marston, and leads the electronic post-punk band Never Knows.
+He has also released solo material on over two dozen labels including Jacktone, Loöq, Air Texture and Dragon’s Eye Recordings and his own imprints Untitled & After and Failing Forms.

-He has collaborated with dark cabaret iconoclast Vinsantos and pop singer Tim Carr, composed soundtracks for choreographers Monique Jenkinson and Keith Hennessy (Circo Zero), and contributed to the soundtrack of cult horror film All About Evil.
+Performing and composing from San Francisco to Berlin, he has created soundtracks for choreographers Monique Jenkinson and Keith Hennessy (Circo Zero), and contributed to the soundtrack of cult horror film All About Evil.
 In 2012 he launched the podcast Why We Listen, where he interviews a varied range cultural practitioners about their relationship to music.
 In 2016 he began the podcast Scary Thoughts: Horror, Philosophy, Culture with writer Chad Lott.
-He has composed music for the audio tour of the Clyfford Still room at the SFMOMA, performed at the De Young Museum and was featured in Yerba Buena Center for the Arts’ Bay Area Now 7 and worked on performances with the FOR-SITE Foundation.
+He has composed music for the audio tour of the Clyfford Still room at the SFMOMA, performed at the De Young Museum, was featured in Yerba Buena Center for the Arts’ Bay Area Now 7 and worked on performances with the FOR-SITE Foundation.
 He has been a resident artist at Land and Sea in Oakland, CA and Tanzhaus in Zürich.